RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 - **Type Safety**: Enforces compile-time checking of errors, ensuring that all possible outcomes are handled.
 - **Improved Code Quality**: Reduces reliance on exceptions and makes the code more readable and maintainable.

+### Separate Application Layers
+This project considers two separate **Application Layers**:
+- **Admin Application Layer**: Manages the business logic specific to administrative functionalities.
+- **Web Audience Application Layer**: Handles the logic for public-facing web functionalities.

+By separating these layers, the project maintains clean boundaries between the logic intended for different types of users.

+**Benefits**:
+- **Isolation of Concerns**: Ensures that logic specific to admin and public users are kept separate.
+- **Scalability**: Allows for each layer to evolve independently without affecting the other.
+- **Maintainability**: Improves clarity and organization by separating business rules for different roles.

 ## Validation
 Validation is handled using **FluentValidation**, which ensures that the application data is valid before processing it.